Thank you!

 Our doctors provide effective treatment for major depressive disorder, obsessive-compulsive disorder, panic disorder, bulimia nervosa, and premenstrual dysphoric disorder through online medication prescriptions.
 Here’s what you can expect:

 *Prescriptions are given based on your provider’s judgment.
 An assessment by your provider is required to determine if the treatment is right and safe for you.
-Certain mental health conditions may not be appropriate for telehealth.
+Certain health conditions may not be appropriate for telehealth.
 We do not guarantee any prescriptions.

 Major Depressive Disorder is a severe mood disorder characterized by persistent feelings of sadness, hopelessness, and a lack of interest in daily activities.
 Prozac (fluoxetine) is commonly prescribed to help alleviate these symptoms by balancing the neurotransmitters in the brain, thereby improving mood and emotional stability.